Compound Interest Calculator

 What assumptions does the compound interest formula make?

-This calculator assumes a fixed annual rate, equal monthly contributions, and no taxes, fees, or withdrawals.
+This calculator assumes a fixed annual rate, monthly end-of-month contributions, an equivalent monthly growth rate based on the selected compounding frequency, and no taxes, fees, or withdrawals.
 Real results can differ when those assumptions do not hold.

 Can I set monthly contribution to zero?